SurgiSync/SurgiSync/README.md

 # Surgi-Sync

-**AI that connects voices, data, and care inside and outside the OR**
+**Multilingual AI that connects voices, data, and care inside and outside the OR**

 Surgi-Sync is a comprehensive AI-driven hospital assistant designed to streamline patient management, surgery documentation, and doctor consultation.
 Leveraging **Boson AI Higgs Audio V2 model** for voice transcription and feedback, Surgi-Sync integrates multiple hospital workflows into a single intelligent platform.